dan-koller/automouser/README.md

 ## Usage

 The script will start moving the mouse cursor randomly on the screen.
-To stop the script, move the mouse to the top left corner of the screen or press `Ctrl + C`.
+To stop the script, move the mouse in any corner of the screen or press `Ctrl + C`.

 ## License